-- 1. Ensure the District's Board of Trustees receives training on the elimination of unlawful discrimination, bias in hiring and employment, Diversity Equity Inclusion, and cultural competency at least once every election cycle. - a.
+- 1. Provide training to the District's Board of Trustees on the elimination of unlawful discrimination, bias in hiring and employment, Diversity Equity Inclusion, and cultural competency at least once every election cycle. - a.
 Year: One - b.
 Responsibility: HR and Chancellor - c.
-Assessment of Initiative Effectiveness: HR will engage with the training provider and recommend that an assessment tool be created for administering to Board members.
-This tool should successfully assess their understanding of, and ability to apply, the key concepts and aspects related to unlawful discrimination, bias in hiring and employment, Diversity Equity Inclusion, and cultural competency - 2.
+Measurement: The Board members will successfully complete an assessment gauging their understanding of, and ability to apply, the key concepts and aspects related to unlawful discrimination, bias in hiring and employment, Diversity Equity Inclusion, and cultural competency.
+Additionally, the Board will provide an annual report at a scheduled Board meeting in which they share and analyze critical data on VCCCD hiring trends regarding the hiring of members of DEI populations as well as sharing an overview data regarding complaints that have been filed regarding unlawful discrimination, how we are addressing these complaints, and plans for addressing trends in the types of complaints filed if any. - 2.
 Review applicable board policies and administrative procedures to ensure diversity, equity, and inclusivity is emphasized. - a.
 Year: One and Two - b.
 Responsibility: DCHR - c.
-Assessment of Initiative Effectiveness: The board policies and administrative procedures will be reviewed by the accreditation deadline and will include DEI review and/or revisions.

-- 3. Create new incentives for hard-to-hire disciplines and areas to include diverse candidates in their hiring pools. - a.
+Measurement: The board policies and administrative procedures will be reviewed by the accreditation deadline and will include DEI review and/or revisions. - 3.
+Create new incentives for hard-to-hire disciplines and areas to include diverse candidates in their hiring pools. - a.
 Year: Two - b.
-Responsibility: HR and EEOAC - Assessment of Initiative Effectiveness: Gather, compile, and analyze data trends regarding hard-to-hire disciplines and areas. - 4.
-Establish and maintain a transparent and easily found "Diversity, Equity, and Inclusivity at VCCCD" online presence by highlighting the District's diversity and equal employment opportunity, Americans with Disabilities Act (ADA), sexual harassment and nondiscrimination policies, procedures and programs on the District's website.
+Responsibility: HR and EEOAC - c.
+Measurement: Gather, compile, and analyze data trends regarding hard-to-hire disciplines and areas.

+- 4. Establish and maintain a transparent and easily found "Diversity, Equity, and Inclusivity at VCCCD" online presence by highlighting the District's diversity and equal employment opportunity, Americans with Disabilities Act (ADA), sexual harassment and nondiscrimination policies, procedures and programs on the District's website.
 The website will also list contact persons and resources for the reporting of unlawful discrimination, bias, and equal employment opportunity resources. - a.
 Year: One - b.
 Responsibility: HR and District Marketing - c.
-Assessment of Initiative Effectiveness: The presence of items on the website, webpage data analytics, survey of webpage usability - 5.
+Measurement: The presence of items on the website, webpage data analytics, survey of webpage usability - 5.
 Use social media such as the District's Twitter, Facebook, and YouTube to reach a broader audience and to keep employees and the public up-to-date on employment opportunities throughout the District. - a.
 Year: Two - b.
 Responsibility: HR and District Marketing - c.
-Assessment of Initiative Effectiveness: Gather, compile, and analyze data trends regarding job announcements and social media - 6.
+Measurement: Gather, compile, and analyze data trends regarding job announcements and social media - 6.
 At least every two years, or when employment data indicate a necessity, the District shall host an open house and/or virtual information sessions for persons interested in employment with the District.
 The open house will allow potential candidates to meet deans, department chairs, faculty, and classified employees of the District.
 Attendees will be provided with information regarding current job openings, the demographic makeup of the student body, hiring criteria and procedures, and information on the District's commitment to equal employment opportunity.
 Efforts will be made to attract diverse groups of individuals to the open house. - a.
 Year: Two - b.
 Responsibility: HR - c.
-Assessment of Initiative Effectiveness: Assessing metrics related to sessions; surveying attendee demographics and satisfaction; and assessing the diversity of recruitment pools.

-- 7. Through the District's mission statement, which undergoes regular review and revision as necessary, and with the EEOAC's collaboration, convey the District's commitment to diversity, equity and inclusion and its commitment to a diverse, equitable, and inclusive workforce that promotes the District's educational goals and values. - a.
+Measurement: Assessing metrics related to sessions; surveying attendee demographics and satisfaction; and assessing the diversity of recruitment pools. - 7.
+Through the District's mission statement, which undergoes regular review and revision as necessary, and with the EEOAC's collaboration, convey the District's commitment to diversity, equity and inclusion and its commitment to a diverse, equitable, and inclusive workforce that promotes the District's educational goals and values. - a.
 Year: Three - b.
 Responsibility: Board of Trustees and EEOAC - c.
-Assessment of Initiative Effectiveness: Discussion of the mission statement takes place at the Board meeting.
-Input from EEOAC will be submitted timely for consideration by the Board.
+Measurement: Board requests and receives feedback from the EEOAC